MyVeli/bookkeeping/README.md

 # bookkeeping

 Bookkeeping is a system for keeping track of books owned and loaned.
 It is easy to forget having loaned a book to a friend and who currently has what book.
-It can also be used to keep an inventory of books, including books not yet read and having a wishlist for books.
+It can also be used to keep an inventory of books, listing books not yet read and having a wishlist for books.

 Functionalities:
 * The user can sign in and register a new user account